hclcnx/customizer/docs/IBMConnectionsCustomizer.md

   - A file named `helloWorld.user.js` is to be injected into the homepage (line \#15)

-  - `helloWorld.user.js` is retrieved from a global repository of Customizer samples
+  - `helloWorld.user.js` is retrieved from a global repository of Customizer samples (`global-samples`)

 # Exploring Customizer Capabilities